Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 Despite all the advantages a blog can provide, many business owners are still making excuses for not having a blog.

-In this article, we’re taking ten of the most common excuses and busting them wide open, leaving you no reason not to get started.
-Here’s what we’ll be covering:
+In this article, I’m taking ten of the most common excuses and busting them wide open, leaving you no reason not to get started.
+Here’s what I’ll be covering:

 - I don’t know what a blog is